LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 within the program.

 .. note:: RAJA methods which offload to the GPU will require a synchronous GPU policy to ensure that the kernel
-          has completed prior to total runtime being reported.
+          has completed prior to the total runtime being reported.
 For asynchronous kernels Caliper offers the `hip.gputime` or `cuda.gputime` service which may be added to CALI_CONFIG to accurately capture kernel time.

 ========================================
 Profiling RAJA kernels via kernel naming
 ========================================
-Caliper annotations of RAJA kernels work through the Kernel naming mechanism currenly only supported in forall and launch.
-The ``RAJA::expt::KernelName`` container holds a string and used for profiling in caliper.
+Caliper annotations of RAJA kernels work through the RAJA kernel naming mechanism currenly only supported in forall and launch.
+The ``RAJA::expt::KernelName`` container holds a string and used for profiling in Caliper.
 Kernels which are not provided a name are ommited from Caliper profiling::

     RAJA::forall<RAJA::seq_exec>(RAJA::RangeSegment(0, N),